tkellen/requirejs-library-skeleton/README.md

 * [Where does $PATH get set in OS X 10.6 Snow Leopard?](http://superuser.com/questions/69130/where-does-path-get-set-in-os-x-10-6-snow-leopard)
 * [How do I change the PATH variable in Linux](https://www.google.com/search?q=How+do+I+change+the+PATH+variable+in+Linux)

-### Running tests and demos in a browser
-Start your preferred HTTP server (I use [servedir](https://github.com/remy/servedir)) in the root path of this repository and browse to the respective files.

 ## Thanks to